Share the Lore!

 More specifically, pregnant women who commit an “unforgivable sin” during their gestation period.

-Other than this, Alpe also have a “tendency for mischief“.
+Other than this, Alpe also has a “tendency for mischief“.

 They go from less serious acts, like: